solana-labs/solana/book/src/fork-selection.md

 ### Thresholds

-Each voter can independently set a threshold of network commitment to a fork before that voter commits to a fork.
+Each voter can independently set a threshold of cluster commitment to a fork before that voter commits to a fork.
 For example, at vote stack index 7, the lockout is 256 time units.
-A voter may withhold votes and let votes 0-7 expire unless the vote at index 7 has at greater than 50% commitment in the network.
+A voter may withhold votes and let votes 0-7 expire unless the vote at index 7 has at greater than 50% commitment in the cluster.
 This allows each voter to independently control how much risk to commit to a fork.
 Committing to forks at a higher frequency would allow the voter to earn more rewards.